Mystery as fluent Welsh-speaking man lost language after horror car crash

 But, he said, a car came around a corner and drove on to his side of the road and he had to “choose between” being hit by the oncoming 4×4 or swerving, so he swerved.

-“In the moment, I remember it spinning and thinking ‘Crap, this is out of my control’ – there was nothing I could do,” Mr Pears said.
+“In the moment, I remember it spinning and thinking ‘Crap, this is out of my control’ – there was nothing I could do,” Mr Peares said.

 After 20 minutes he found it in a field next to the lane and rang the police - who then arrived to secure the road and check Mr Pears over.